 Why is economic profit important?

-At the same time, to estimate accounting profit, a business owner has to be aware of the money a company manages to earn and also explicit costs.
-The main difference between these two measures is that the first includes explicit and opportunity costs whereas accounting profit includes only explicit costs.
+At the same time, to estimate accounting profit, a business owner has to be aware of the money a company manages to earn and also its explicit costs.
+The main difference between these two measures is that the first includes explicit and opportunity costs, whereas accounting profit includes only explicit costs.

 The difference is clear, so it’s time to proceed to calculations.

 How to calculate economic profit